Propagation effects at low frequencies seen in the LOFAR long-term monitoring of the periodically active FRB 20180916B: Supplemental tables

 \section{Supplemental tables}

-We recalculated the intrinsic burst widths and scattering timescales for bursts B1$-$B18 from \citetalias{pleunisetal} based on the MCMC fitting method described in Section~\ref{ssec:scatteringdrift}, and additionally calculate their drift rates.
-They are presented in Table~\ref{tab:r3_burst_properties_uptoB18} (see Table~\ref{tab:r3_burst_properties} for B19$-$B29).
-These measurements are included in the figures and results in the main text. \bsp
+We recalculated the Gaussian burst widths and scattering timescales for bursts B1$-$B18 from \citetalias{pleunisetal} based on the MCMC fitting method described in Section~\ref{ssec:scatteringdrift}, and additionally calculate their drift rates.
+They are presented in Table~\ref{tab:B1_to_B18_burst_properties} (see Tables~\ref{tab:B19_to_B29_burst_properties} and \ref{tab:prop_effects} for B19$-$B29).
+These measurements are included in the figures and results in the main text.
+We find that the Gaussian burst widths calculated in this work (Table~\ref{tab:B1_to_B18_burst_properties}) are lower than the ones reported in Table~1 of \citetalias{pleunisetal} for the same bursts.
+We attribute this to the fitting models being different. \citetalias{pleunisetal} fit a Gaussian function to the time series of the bursts without fitting for the scattering tail for most of the bursts, while we fit a Gaussian convolved with an exponential tail to account for scattering. \bsp